 The most important aspect of the work of Three Aunties will be providing educational events for the public.

-The next big event we are planning is a ROOTS festival.
+The main event we are planning is a ROOTS festival.
 This will be a farm and domestic arts workshop patterned after the primitive skills workshops that are cropping up all over the country.
 See links:

 Brain-tan buckskin, flintknapping, and stone age skills (http://www.earthskills.net/main.htm)